cindersax/bun-htmx-md-blog/src/pages/post/post-4.md

 featuredImage: "/public/placeholder.webp"
 ---

-# How AI Is Changing the Way We Shop Online

 The online shopping experience is being transformed by artificial intelligence (AI), making it more personalized, efficient, and engaging.
 This post explores the various ways AI is revolutionizing e-commerce.

 ## Personalized Shopping Experiences